 Okay, so now we earnestly begin new journeys, on almost virgin roads, with no one around for as far as the eye can see.
 And, beyond!
 Deep in the tribal districts of Lahaul Valley, you’ll be engulfed with a sense of awe and a crystal clear reality of being oh-so-insignificant.
 Today’s route involved you crossing the high altitude pass of Shinkula – which clocks in at a staggering 16580 ft.
 This is higher than Baralacha la, Lachalung la et al. So, brace yourself for some tough conditions.

-Once you get to the top of the pass, you’ll have the visual of the route you’ve followed up top.
-That feeling of accomplishment is quite a beautiful and an immediate pat on the back.
-It truly gives you a lot of courage for the journey up ahead, especially when you’ve covered a tricky part of the journey up front.
-This pass is a bit different from others, in the sense that the top most portion of the road is quite long and you’ll be quite a bit of a height for quite some time.
+Once you get to the top of the pass, you’ll have a visual of the route you’ve followed up top.
+That feeling of accomplishment is quite beautiful and an immediate pat on the back.
+It truly gives you a lot of courage for the journey up ahead, especially when you’ve covered a tricky part of the journey upfront.
+This pass is a bit different from others, in the sense that the topmost portion of the road is quite long and you’ll be quite a bit of a height for quite some time.

 Now, after spending a lot of time here, as it is hard to pull back and drive up ahead – you reach the tiny hamlet of Kargiak.
-Kargiak is the first village of Zanskar and is inhabited along the Kargyak river.
-You can stay up here in a homestay as well, if you’re later in your travel plans.
-Other way to stay the night here, is, of course camping by the river.
+Kargiak is the first village of Zanskar and is inhabited along the Kargyak River.
+You can stay up here in a homestay as well if you’re later in your travel plans.
+Another way to stay the night here, is, of course, camping by the river.
 Though, keep in mind, when camping- ensure you have decent cover nearby.

-I urge you, however, to go up ahead the route and have your first night in Zanskar in Purne.
-There’s a beautiful Himalayan homestay in the village, with the most beautifully loving family – that can be your home for the day.
+I urge you, however, to go up ahead of the route and have your first night in Zanskar in Purne.
+There’s a beautiful Himalayan homestay in the village, with the most beautiful loving family – that can be your home for the day.

 The drive towards Purne will provide you with unbelievable views.
 It is pretty much like a picture being painted right in front of you.
-The view keeps evolving and ever where you look, you’ll realize the beauty of barrenness like never before.
+The view keeps evolving and everywhere you look, you’ll realize the beauty of barrenness like never before.
 Many small villages, multiples of stupas are there to bring you to reality.
-One particular mountain is literally standing like a natural wall, a fortress even, with shades and colours to keep you enthralled.
+One particular mountain is standing like a natural wall, a fortress even, with shades and colors to keep you enthralled.

 The trek is lovely and scenic and sufficiently challenging.
 The river keeps you company but the mountain is a tough beast to conquer.
 You’ll cross a bridge to get to the other side of the river and once you reach the monastery with – you’ll be in shock.
-Cut up right with the mountain itself – words can’t describe its beauty.
-This is a not to be missed place and you’ll happily have to add another day to your trip to see this wonder, where the monastery literally seems like it is a part of the mountain itself, having always existed so long as the Himalayas have been around.
+Cut upright with the mountain itself – words can’t describe its beauty.
+This is a not-to-be-missed place and you’ll happily have to add another day to your trip to see this wonder, where the monastery seems like it is a part of the mountain itself, having always existed so long as the Himalayas have been around.

 The next day, you move on to the key point from where you’ll have an option.
 Purne is a big settlement town with a market, restaurants and TWO (YES TWO) petrol pumps nearby.
-Purne can pretty much compete with Leh, if you ask me.
-This is a tourist spot, awaiting to be discovered.
-The views are ethereal, the huge patches of plain land with green sprinkled around, the mountains the background, all barren and pretty – this city is stunning!
+Purne can pretty much compete with Leh if you ask me.
+This is a tourist spot, waiting to be discovered.
+The views are ethereal, the huge patches of plain land with green sprinkled around, the mountains in the background, all barren and pretty – this city is stunning!

 This route is expected to be an all-weather route.
 The overall journey is as below.

-You will know of Rangdum, if you’ve read my blog on Suru Valley.
+You will know of Rangdum if you’ve read my blog on Suru Valley.
 The roads are well laid for quite a huge portion.
-Since over all distance to reach Kargil from this route is about 260+ Kms, I would highly recommend breaking your trip into two portion and have a night stay at Rangdum.
+Since the overall distance to reach Kargil from this route is about 260+ Kms, I would highly recommend breaking your trip into two portions and having a night stay at Rangdum.
 The journey is beautiful and the views are spectacular.
-The river will keep you company for the most part and the snow covered mountains act as the cherry on top.
+The river will keep you company for the most part and the snow-covered mountains act as the cherry on top.

 Many little villages are sprinkled across the route as well.
-Also, there is a check post enroute Rangdum, where they’ll be noting your details – number of passengers, car number, where to/from etc.– as is common in the region.
+Also, there is a check post Enroute to Rangdum, where they’ll be noting your details – several passengers, car number, where to/from, etc.– as is common in the region.
 This helps them keep track of your whereabouts and trace you, in case needed.
 What’s stunning about today’s route is that you’re presented with multiple opportunities to cross bridges, and experience beautiful new vistas!
 Nothing disappoints, not in Zanskar.